Position: Lecturer in Computing (equivalent to Assistant Professor) – 4 permanent positions

 Reporting to: Dean of the School of Computing

 Purpose of Position:

 The key functions of this position are to teach on a range of School programmes, develop academic programmes and programme-related materials, and carry out research in areas as specified in this advert.
 The ideal candidate will have a strong background in computer science.
-These positions are in the areas of data science, cybersecurity, financial technologies and computing.
+The current positions are in areas of data science, cybersecurity, financial technologies, computing, cloud computing, artificial intelligence.

 The School of Computing is one of the largest Schools of Computing in Ireland with academic programmes that are at the leading edge of industry requirements within an innovation-intensive environment.
 Our School faculty is strongly focussed on applied research on different aspect of computer science, with current involvement in a number of EC Horizon 2020 projects in technology-enhanced learning, cloud computing, and big data.
 Additionally, the School has strong industry links, is a part of Dublin Regional Innovation consortium, and encourages inventions, patents and spinouts.